 For a student whose parent does not have an email address, a letter will be mailed to the home address.

-5. By April 23, students assigned to a school must confirm their attendance at that school by mail using the appropriate District form.
+5. By April 23, students assigned to a school must confirm their attendance at that school.
 Once confirmed, the student is expected to attend that school.

 WHAT OTHER CONSIDERATIONS ARE THERE?

-1. Students who decide to participate in open enrollment after March 26 (but before June 30) will be assigned to their school of choice if there is remaining open enrollment capacity at that school, placed on a waiting list in order of application, or assigned to their second school of choice.
+1. Students who decide to participate in open enrollment after the initial deadlines (but before June 30) will be assigned to their school of choice if there is remaining open enrollment capacity at that school, placed on a waiting list in order of application, or assigned to their second school of choice.

 2. The open enrollment process closes on June 30.
 Students on waiting lists must decide to either attend their second school of choice, if applicable, or attend their school of residence.
 Waiting lists will not carry over to the following school year.